lassalleloan/PCList/README.md

 - **CAN**
   - generate a list of random PCs and of its components (1 PC list and 3 components lists).
+  - generate a large amount of PCs components.
   - add a new PC and its components.
   - delete a PC and its components.
   - update a PC and its components.